fish-shell/fish-shell/CONTRIBUTING.rst

    The shorter the description, the more likely it is that fish can use more columns.
 4. Function names should start with ``__fish``, and functions should be kept in the completion file unless they're used elsewhere.
 5. Run ``fish_indent`` on your script.
+6. Try not to use minor convenience features right after they are available in fish - we do try to keep completion scripts backportable.
+   If something has a real impact on the correctness or performance, feel free to use it, but if it is just a shortcut, please leave it.

 Put your completion script into share/completions/name-of-command.fish.
+If you have multiple commands, you need multiple files.

 If you want to add tests, you probably want to add a littlecheck test.
 See below for details.